mathieu-clement/cs686-big-data-p2/README.md

 (commas added for readability)

-To put this in context, the population of the United States happens to be exactly the same: 323.1 million.
+To put this in context, the population of the United States happens to be very much the same: 323.1 million.

 The mini dataset contains 525,584 records for 03/14/2015 and 525,584 records for 03/15/2015.